StrangeBeeCorp/docs/docs/thehive/administration/authentication/saml.md

     **- User login attribute**

-    Enter the name of the attribute from the IdP that contains the user's login information (such as email or username).
+    The name of the attribute from the IdP that contains the user's login information (such as email or username).

     **- Maximum authentication life time**

-    Enter the maximum session duration for user authentication.
+    The maximum session duration for user authentication.
 This value must align with the session timeout configured on the IdP to ensure consistent session behavior.

     If you're unsure of the value set in your IdP, we recommend setting it to *90 days*, as this is the default for most IdPs.